ahmadyasin06/Sentiment-Analysis-On-SocialMedia/README.md

-# Sentiment-Analysis-On-SocialMedia
-Built an AI-based sentiment analysis tool using Python, TextBlob, Matplotlib, and SQLite3 to classify and visualize social media sentiments (positive, negative, neutral).
+Sentiment Analysis on Social Media (AI Project) Developed an AI-based sentiment analysis system to classify social media text into positive, negative, or neutral categories.
+The project utilized Python with NLP libraries like TextBlob for sentiment scoring and analysis.
+Results were visualized using Matplotlib for better insight into sentiment distribution trends.
+A SQLite3 database was integrated to store and manage user inputs and analysis history efficiently.
+The system helps in understanding public opinion and emotional trends in social media content through automated text processing.